Essex County Court Records

 Essex County Sheriff's Department

-The Essex County Sheriff’s Department manages county correctional facilities and may have information on current inmates.
-The department can be contacted at:
+The Essex County Sheriff's Department manages county correctional facilities and may have information about current inmates.
+Contact the department at:

 Address: 20 Manning Avenue, Middleton, MA 01949